4thguy/wordle-project/wordle-db/README.md

-# Wordle Shared
+# Wordle DB
-This is a separate TypeScript project that shares common data types and functions between Wordle Server and Wordle Client.
-Its purpose is to ensure that the common data types and functions are always in sync.
+This is a separate TypeScript project that is meant to offload the responsibility of communicating with the database from the server directly.

 ## Installation